-Ryanair is citing government restrictions on travel in response to the spreading coronavirus.
-Photograph: Getty
+Ryanair made further cuts to its flight schedule to and from Italy on Monday, citing government restrictions on travel in response to the spreading coronavirus.

 The decision was made ahead of Monday night’s announcement by Italy’s prime minister Guiseppe Conte that restrictions on movement and public gatherings would be extended to the entire country.